shanegehring/funke-machine/README.md

 In addition, I added local playback controls by using the existing radio buttons (old mechanical slide switches) and status LEDs.
 This was all done via the pi GPIOs.
 For example, if someone is air playing music from their phone, I can walk up to the console and adjust the volume or pause the music or skip to the next song.
+When installing my upgrades, I found that original console had a little indicator light centered in the bottom of front molding.
+I routed a couple LEDs to the opening and used the GPIO outputs on the pi to indicated status.
+A white LED shines when the unit is active and a green LED shines when someone is playing content via AirPlay.

 The heart of the system relies on the excellent work done in the `shairport-sync` project by Mike Brady and James Laird and others.
 I just hacked a small portion of their code to